For computing phylogenetic trees we are going to use PHYLIP, FastTree, IQ-TREE and MrBayes.

 Open the resulting consensus tree (OUTFILE.con.tre) in FigTree and compare the topologies and the support values with the previous results.

-To check if the burn-in was set properly, import the trace data into Excel and plot the likelihood values against generations (LnL columns from the standard output) – they should reach a plateau value.
+To check if the burn-in was set properly, import the trace data into Excel or Tracer and plot the likelihood values against generations (LnL columns from the standard output) – they should reach a plateau value.
+You can quickly extract the first two columns using:

 After login, submit a new file that is the nexus file with adjusted MCMC sampling parameters.
 On first login, you need to create a new folder for your file.